 “Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.”

 (National Curriculum, Computing Programme of Study, 2014)

-Each class has one session using the iPads a week where they may use the computers to learn an explicit element of the computing curriculum or to support the learning of the core curriculum.
+Each class has sessions using the iPads/laptops where they may use the computers to learn an explicit element of the computing curriculum or to support the learning of the core curriculum.
 Each class also has access to iPads as well as laptops to further support and develop knowledge and understanding through a variety of subjects.
 Learning progresses each year and will build on skills previously taught through the school.

 Here is a link to show what is covered in primary computing: